Celebration of Black-owned restaurants underway

 “I knew that this was a great opportunity to put a spotlight on us being a small, Black, woman-owned business and getting our name out there,” said Collins, who launched Cocoa Chili about a year ago.

-Since the restaurant’s opening, she also has given away more than 2,000 free meals through Love Fridges, which are fridges stocked with free food for any to take.
+Since the restaurant’s opening, she has given away more than 2,000 free meals through Love Fridges, which are fridges stocked with free food for anyone to take.

 “Our social mission is really around being a resource, a community hub, not only just educating patients about resources that can improve their socioeconomic status, but also tackling food insecurity,” she said.